snakemancli/long_tts/README.md

 Long-form content processor

-This script processes Warhammer 40k content by generating TTS audio, combining it with background music, and creating a video from images.
+This script processes content by generating TTS audio, combining it with background music, and creating a video from images.
 It uses several Python libraries to achieve this.

 ## License